MVR Compliance | Employer Compliance

 (1) The name, address, and phone number of the CRA (Consumer Reporting Agency) that furnished the report.

-(2) A statement that the CRA did NOT decide to take the adverse action and is unable to provide the apllicant with specific reasons for the adverse action.
+(2) A statement that the CRA did NOT decide to take the adverse action and is unable to provide the applicant with specific reasons for the adverse action.

 (3) A notice of a Consumer’s Rights to obtain a free copy of their MVR Report from the CRA within 60 days.

-INSURERS: Insurance providers may use MVR consumer reports to underwrite insurance policies and to screen high-risk applicants per compliance with the Fair Credit Reporting Act (FCRA).
-An insurance agency that pulls an MVR only in conjunction with "the underwriting of insurance," as prescribed in the FCRA, Section 604, does not need written permission to obtain the MVR.
+Insurance providers may use MVR consumer reports to underwrite insurance policies and to screen high-risk applicants per compliance with the Fair Credit Reporting Act (FCRA).
+You must have a permissible purpose before obtaining a consumer report — generally, that the report will be used in connection with the underwriting of insurance involving the consumer or with the consumer’s permission — and must take certain steps after you take an adverse action based on information in the report.
 An agency that chooses to furnish MVRs to commercial insureds on their current or prospective employees may legally do so if agency follows all the requirements of a "consumer reporting agency" under the FCRA.

 Consumer Reports provided by MVRcheck.com are for the sole and internal use of the Insurance Agency, and may not be resold, sub-licensed, delivered or displayed in any way or used by any third party.
 Insurance Agency certifies that it shall order, receive, disseminate and otherwise use the Consumer Reports in compliance with all applicable federal, state and local statutes, rules, codes and regulations.
 Insurance Agency agrees to indemnify and hold harmless MVRcheck.com from any and all damages, costs, judgments and expenses.
 Furthermore, Consumer Reports you obtain from us may not be used beyond the purpose for which they were ordered and cannot be sold or given to parties outside the ordering insurance company or insurance agency.